 Visit Lower Yosemite Falls

-Yosemite Falls is North America’s tallest waterfall, standing at 2,425 ft (739 m) above the Valley floor.
-Lower Yosemite Falls is its final 320 ft (98 m) drop.
-A visit to Lower Yosemite Falls is the perfect way to end your day.
-The trail is just one mile (1.6 km) round trip and will take about 30 minutes.
-Park at the Valley Visitor Center and follow the bike path to reach the trailhead.
+Yosemite Falls is North America’s tallest waterfall, plunging a total of 2,425 feet (739 m) from the valley rim to the floor.
+The Lower Yosemite Falls makes up the final 320 feet (98 m) drop and is the most accessible part for visitors.
+A visit to Lower Yosemite Falls is an ideal way to end your day in the park.
+The easy, paved trail is just one mile (1.6 km) round trip and takes about 30 minutes to complete.
+To start, park at the Valley Visitor Center and follow the bike path to the trailhead.

 Yosemite Day 3: